BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/modelparameters.md

 Once the [`FoodWeb`](@ref) is created, you still have to attribute values to the system parameters.
-To navigate easily through the parameters, they are split in 4 different fields depending on their nature:
+To navigate easily through the parameters, they are split into 4 different fields depending on their nature:

   - [`BioRates`](@ref) contains species biological rates,
     *e.g.* producer intrinsic growth rates